tardisproject/usertools/README.md

 newcommand_p.add_argument('positional_argument')
 ```
 This would add a new command, to be called with ```tardis newcommand```, requiring one argument (which would be specified in the help text as ```positional_argument```)

+Docs for argparse can be found here: https://docs.python.org/2.7/library/argparse.html